McBen/IITCPluginKit_Example/docs/6-hooks.md

 }
 ```

-Wait.
-What's that crazy function definition? `onDrawingChanged = (): void => {`
-Usually you'll use `addhook` like any other event handler and would use something like `window.addHook("pluginDrawTools", () => this.onDrawingChanged());`
-This is the regular way.
-Our "addHook" call is done when we create the dialog.
-So we also have to remove it again on dialog close.
-For such a thing we need a variable were we store the function pointer.
+You may notice the handler is defined as an arrow function assigned to a class property: `onDrawingChanged = (): void => { ... }`.
+Assigning the callback this way ensures it keeps the correct `this` binding and lets us pass the function directly to `addHook` as `window.addHook("pluginDrawTools", this.onDrawingChanged)`.
+(if you're familar with javascript this is just a different way of "bind")

+Because we register the hook when the dialog is created, we must remove it when the dialog is closed.
+Storing the function reference makes it possible to call `window.removeHook("pluginDrawTools", this.onDrawingChanged)` later.

-Note IITC.me: "addHook" will check if the string is a valid message string.
-If you created your own events or try to use other 3rd-party plugins messages, call `window.pluginCreateHook("pluginDrawTools")` before using them.
+Note: `addHook` validates the message name.
+If you define your own messages or use hooks provided by other third-party plugins, call `window.pluginCreateHook("pluginDrawTools")` before registering the hook.